mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/install-airgapped/index.md

               feature-gates: "Airgapped=true"
 ```

-Putting it together, the Kommander addon configuration should look like this:
+    The Kommander addon configuration should look similar to the following:

 ```yaml
 - name: kommander